Core care

 Environment

 In the wild, Janet Craig Dracaena is native to tropical Africa, it belongs to the same species group as the Corn Plant but stays somewhat more compact and remains tied to those ecological conditions in cultivation, a distribution that still informs cultivation behavior.
 Across its native range, it occupies warm understory or open tropical habitats with seasonal rainfall and is best known for its white flowers and foliage.
-This cultivated form was selected and distributed through nursery breeding and ornamental trade during the 20th and 21st centuries.
-In contemporary indoor gardening, it is favored for balancing visual impact with manageable care in everyday conditions.
-A mix of visual character and cultivation stability explains why it stays popular across both casual and advanced collections.
+A practical check: this cultivated form was selected and distributed through nursery breeding and ornamental trade during the 20th and 21st centuries.
+In practice, in contemporary indoor gardening, it is favored for balancing visual impact with manageable care in everyday conditions.
+A practical check: a mix of visual character and cultivation stability explains why it stays popular across both casual and advanced collections.

 The Janet Craig is so resilient that it was one of the primary plants used in the NASA Clean Air Study.